jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 what causes AttributeError?
 *********************************************************************************

-AttributeError_ is raised when there is a reference to a name that is NOT in an :ref:`object<classes>` that exists.
+AttributeError_ is raised when there is a reference to a name that is NOT in an :ref:`object<what is a class?>` that exists.

 ----